optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 The main strategy for optimizing readability can be formulated as _making more efficient use of ambient vision and reducing focal workload_.

 The implementation of this strategy is achieved by forming the text in the form of a relatively compact horizontally "image" with a pronounced visual structure that correctly reflects the logical structure of the program.
-This image is formed by hierarchically grouping logically related program elements into compact visual areas by means of horizontal indentation, adding blank lines and alignment.
+This image is formed by hierarchically grouping logically related program elements into compact visual areas by means of horizontal indentation,  blank lines and alignment.
 The ease of reading the program text is also ensured by the choice of identifiers that are optimal in terms of length and expressiveness and their explicit separation in the program text using spaces.

 In his book on typography, Robert Bringhurst writes [¹²](#fn-12):
 > Headings, subheads, block quotations, footnotes, illustrations, captions and other intrusions into the text create syncopations and variations against the base rhythm of regularly leaded lines.
 These variations can and should add life to the page…